Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 	<span class="caption">Old prototype</span>
 </span>

-The other challenge was the solution checking algorithm.
-Due to the nature of the game, there can be several solutions to a single puzzle, and there is no easy way to find them all by hand, nor by algorithm.
+Due to the nature of the game, there can be several solutions to a single puzzle.
+There is no easy way to find them all by hand, nor by algorithm.
+The solution checking algorithm was a challenge.

 ![illustration of multiple solutions](../img/ht_solutions.jpg)
 <span class="caption">Multiple solutions for a single puzzle</span>

-Beginning with a simple discrete approach where I would check every pixel intersection, I ended up with a logical approach, using [boolean operations on polygons](https://en.wikipedia.org/wiki/Boolean_operations_on_polygons), in order to implement the win condition &mdash; whether the target shape is filled up by all the pieces.
+Beginning with a simple discrete approach where I would check every pixel intersection, I ended up with a logical approach, using [boolean operations on polygons](https://en.wikipedia.org/wiki/Boolean_operations_on_polygons), in order to implement the win condition.

 Music and graphics were created by me.
 I wanted a minimal look with a physical feel. *Abstract, yet tangible*.